Quickstart

 from_email: agent@example.com

-from_name: Agent Arbiter
+from_name: Arbiter

 tls: starttls